Honor the power of your voice and begin your journey with us today!

 If you are struggling with an opiate addiction, it is important to seek professional help as soon as possible.
 The abuse of these drugs can have serious consequences, especially if continued over long periods of time.

-The opiate withdrawal timeline is one of the most dangerous aspects of the recovery process and should not be attempted alone.
+The opiate withdrawal timeline is one of the most dangerous aspects of the recovery process and should not be attempted alone or by trying to quit cold turkey, as researchers favor medicine-based treatment approaches over that route.
 Doing so can result in severe and potentially life-threatening withdrawal symptoms, including seizures, suicidal ideations, and more.

-Fortunately, there are several treatment options available to help those struggling with this condition.
-For many people, their best chance at successfully overcoming an opiate addiction will be to seek professional treatment at an addiction rehab facility.
+Fortunately, there are several treatment options available to help those struggling with opioid use disorder, a disorder that can disrupt work, school, and home life.
+Medication-assisted treatment increases the likelihood of full recovery for many patients.
+For many people, their best chance at successfully overcoming an opiate addiction will be to seek professional treatment at an addiction rehab facility, where FDA-approved medications such as methadone, buprenorphine, and naltrexone may be used.

-These programs are equipped to handle the complications and underlying issues of opiate addiction and provide the support you need to achieve long-lasting recovery.
+These programs are equipped to handle the complications and underlying issues of opiate addiction, including opioid misuse, misuse of prescription medicines, and warning signs tied to medications that are not taken as directed, and provide the support you need to achieve long-lasting recovery.
 Finding a treatment facility that provides individualized care is important for receiving the support you need.

 Opiate Addiction Treatment at Royal Life Centers